 Content can be more than just text, so consider what kind of visual content you can incorporate into each page (if it adds value and serves a purpose, of course).
 Columns S and T allow you to note which visual elements need to be added.
 When adding an image to a page, be sure to include a descriptive file name and image alt-text.

-Incorporating links throughout your pages is a must, but it's often something that's easily overlooked.
-Use columns U through W to plan for these elements if you don't already have them, or to document how you'll improve them.
+As stated earlier, incorporating links throughout your pages is a must, but it's often something that's easily overlooked.

 Make sure that your anchor text includes more than just your keywords.
 The goal isn't to stuff in as many keywords as possible, but to make it easy for people to navigate your site.